Hogans Creek

 COJ’s Master Stormwater Management Plan (MSMP) identifies 121 residential and commercial structures within the special flood hazard area.
 A number of these are critical facilities, including Florida State College at Jacksonville’s downtown campus, UF Health, the VA clinic, Duval County Department of Health’s central public health clinic, Fire Station No. 1, railways, and several Jacksonville Electric Authority (JEA) facilities, including water and sewer plants.Ā

-Groundwork selected environmental engineering and architectural design firm Halff and funded the 30% preliminary design and Basis of Design Report to determine the construction feasibility of the Hogans Creek project.
-Halff is partnering with Ecosystems Planning & Restoration (EPR), Alpha Envirotech Consulting, and Ghiotto & Associates on the project.Ā
+Groundwork selected environmental engineering and architectural design firm Halff, with partners Ecosystems Planning & Restoration (EPR), Alpha Envirotech Consulting, and Ghiotto & Associates.
+The design is currently at 60%.

 - Ecological restorationĀ to repair damage and degradation to the creek